treeverse/lakeFS/docs/understand/roadmap.md

 simply looking at object names to determine whether or not a conflict occured might not be good enough.

 With that in mind, we plan on making the diff and merge operations pluggable. lakeFS already supports injecting custom behavior using hooks.
-Ideally, we can support this by introducing `on-diff` and `on-merge` hooks that allow implementing hooks in different languages, possibly utilizing existing code and libraries to aide with understanding these formats.
+Ideally, we can support this by introducing `on-diff` and `on-merge` hooks that allow implementing hooks in different languages, possibly utilizing existing code and libraries to aid with understanding these formats.

 Once implemented we could support: